stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 ### 10x matched scRNA-seq and scATAC-seq

 - In this setup, two separate experiments (or assays) are performed: one for scATAC-seq and one for scRNA-seq.
-- These are matched data because each cell in the scRNA-seq experiment is identified in the scATAC-seq experiment, usually by using the same cell barcode.
-This allows linking the RNA data to the chromatin accessibility data for the same cell.
+- These are matched data because some cells from the same sample are used for the scRNA-seq experiment and some for the scATAC-seq experiment.
-- Cells are processed in two distinct channels and the matching of barcodes (and cells) allows the integration of the data afterward.

 ### 10x Genomics Multiome

 - The multiomic approach uses a single experiment where both scRNA-seq and scATAC-seq are captured from the same set of cells in a single run.
 It uses a combined protocol with unique barcodes for both RNA and ATAC-seq, enabling simultaneous profiling of both transcriptomic and epigenomic features.
 - A more integrated experimental design, where both the RNA and ATAC data are collected at the same time, meaning that both types of data share the exact same cell-level barcodes.
+This allows linking the RNA data to the chromatin accessibility data for the same cell.
+Cells are processed in two distinct channels and the matching of barcodes (and cells) allows the integration of the data afterward.

 ## 2. Data Processing Workflow
 The pipelines for scATAC-seq with matched scRNA-seq and 10x multiomic data follow different paths in terms of data processing, integration, and analysis.